1dv031/syllabus/lectures/part_3/07_Web-Servers/slides.md

 --
-## What happens when we try to go www.google.com?
+### What happens when we try to visit a website
+www.google.com

 ---